Chondan/Data-Structure/README.md

 		- In this traversal, left child node is visited first, then its right child and then its root node.

 ---

+### Heaps
+A heap is a specialized tree-based data structure that satisfies the heap property.
+It can be of 2 types: max heap and min heap.

+#### The Heap Property
+The heap property says that is the value of Parent is either greater than or equal to (in a max heap) or less than or equal to (in a min heap) the value of the Child.

+#### Uses in programming
+1. Heapsort: One of the best in-place sorting methods with no quadratic worst-case scenarios.
+This is because the minimum or maximum element is always the root of the tree.
+2. Implementing prioriy queus: the highest (or lowest) priority element is always stored at the root.
+3. Selection algorithms: A heap allow access to the the min or max element in constant time, and other selections (such as median or kth-element) can be done in sub-linear time on data that is in heap.
+4. Graph algorithms: By using heaps as internal traversal data structures, run times can be reduced by polynomial order.

+#### Heap Operations
+- Finding Maximum/Minimum
+	- Finding the node which has maximum or minimum value is easy.
+Due to the heap property, it will be always the root node, hence we can access it in constant time.
+- Insertion
+	- The new heap would not necessarily satisfy the heap property, we have to make it satisfy the heap property
+		- Step 1: Insert the node like in a normal tree.
+		- Step 2: If the new Node is greater/lesser than its parent, swap it with it's parent.
+- Deletion
+	- An element is always deleted from the root of the heap.
+So, deleting an element from the heap is done in the following steps:
+		- Step 1: Replace the root node's value with the last node's value.
+		- Step 2: Delete the last node.
+		- Step 3: Sind down the new root node's value so that the heap again satisfies the heap property.

+---